 To be eligible for the Club Assistance Scheme, individual clubs must satisfy the following criteria;

 All applications must be submitted to the MAAA executive for consideration.
 The application form (link can be found below) clearly outlines the information required.

 The MAAA executive will assess applications based on merit and present recommendations to the MAAA council for approval.
 The MAAA Secretary will advise successful clubs of the decision and unsuccessful clubs will be invited to try again the following year.

-For more information speak to your contact at your state association or phone MAAA Secretary Tyson Dodd on 0499 060 611
+For more information contact your state association or phone the MAAA Secretary, Rhyll McCormack on 0499 298 555.